zane-ops/auto-deploy-action/README.md

 ### `commit-message`

-A custom commit message associated with the new deployment that will be created.
+An optional custom commit message associated with the new deployment that will be created.

+### `extra-headers`

+Optional extra headers to pass to all the requests encoded as JSON. ex: `{"Authorizaton": "Bearer ey2f4o3nl94k"}`.